thorntonrose/Robby/README.md

 ## Usage

-To run: `python robby.py`
+To run:

+`python robby.py dev|prod`

+dev = Connect to Slack as @robby-dev prod = Connect to Slack as @robby

+To chat:

-To chat: Login to mstv.slack.com and send direct messages to @robby.
+Login to mstv.slack.com and send direct messages to @robby.
 For a list of commands, say anything.

 ## Logging